 The Department of Psychology offers the Doctor of Philosophy (Ph.D.) degree program, which provides students with breadth of training in psychology and in depth study in specialized areas.
 Qualified students are accepted into the Ph.D. program after their completion of either a baccalaureate degree or a master’s degree.
 Interested applicants should select to join a specific program.
 All students who are admitted for graduate study will begin in the subsequent fall semester.

-Application deadline is December 1 for:
+Application deadline is December 1 for all concentrations: